Franco-Gothic War (507–511)

 The Franco–Gothic War (507–511), also known as the Second Frankish–Visigothic War, was a military conflict between the Franks and the Visigoths aimed at the hegemony of Gaul.
 The main opponents in this war were the kings Clovis I and Alaric II.
-In addition, the Burgundian king Gundobad and the Ostrogothic king Theodoric the Great and the Eastern Roman Emperor Anastasius I Dicorus played an important role.
+In addition, the Burgundian king Gundobad and the Ostrogothic king Theodoric the Great and the Roman emperor Anastasius played an important role.

 Background

 The political map of the former Western Roman Empire had been drastically changed on the eve of this war.
 A new player had appeared on the scene with the arrival of Theodoric the Great in Italy, whose Goths in Italy put an end to the reign of Odoaker.
 The Burgundian Civil War of 500–501 also brought some changes: Clovis was invited by Godigisel to intervene and Gundobad, who was being besieged by the Franks in Avignon, turned to Theodoric to come and help him.
 In Aquitaine, Alaric II kept aside and was busy strengthening Gothic power over the Iberian Peninsula.
 In the end, the Burgundian civil war was decided in favor of Gundobad, but he had become indebted to the Franks.